Surakarta Sunanate: Residences

-The principal residence of the sunan is the kraton (palace), sometimes called the Surakarta Kraton or Kraton Solo but otherwise known in formal terms as Karaton Surakarta Hadiningrat.
+The principal residence of the Sunan is the kraton (palace), sometimes called the Surakarta Kraton or Kraton Solo but otherwise known in formal terms as Karaton Surakarta Hadiningrat.
 As is the case with a number of other kratons in various cities in Java, the Surakarta Kraton has become quite neglected over the years.
 Very little funding is available for maintenance, many parts of the palace have been in an advanced states of decay.

+List of sunans of Surakarta (1745–present)

+This list is of ruling dates.